numb86/docs.getdbt.com/website/docs/guides/duckdb-qs.md

     Replace `NUMBER_OF_YEARS` with the number of years you want to simulate.
 This command builds the CSV files and stores them in the `jaffle-data` folder, and is automatically sourced based on the `sources.yml` file and the [dbt-duckdb](/docs/core/connect-data-platform/duckdb-setup) adapter.

 As you increase the number of years, it takes exponentially more time to generate the data because the Jaffle Shop stores grow in size and number.
 For a good balance of data size and time to build, dbt Labs suggests a maximum of 6 years.
+## Next steps

+Now that you understand the basics of using dbt Core with DuckDB, consider optimizing your setup by documenting a project, committing changes and, scheduling a job.

+### Document a job

+### Commit changes

+### Schedule a job
 </div>